Görel Hanser

+Görel Kristina Hanser (née Johnsen; 21 June 1949 – 12 June 2026) was a Swedish music and artist manager.
+She was the manager of the Swedish pop group ABBA and its group members.
+She also served as Vice President of Polar Music and was secretary to Stig Anderson.

+Background

+Görel Kristina Johnsen was born on 21 June 1949 in Skultorp, near Skövde in Sweden.
+In 1980, she married journalist and photographer Anders Hanser, whom she met while he was covering ABBA for a radio series.

+Hanser died on 13 June 2026, at the age of 76.
+Her death was announced jointly by ABBA group members Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni-Frid Lyngstad.

+Career

-Görel Johnsen, later Görel Hanser, was born 21 June 1949 in Skultorp, near Skövde in Sweden.
-Johnsen started working at the offices of Stig Anderson’s publishing company Sweden Music and the record company Polar Music in September 1969.
+Hanser started working at the offices of Stig Anderson’s publishing company Sweden Music and the record company Polar Music in September 1969.

-After a while she became Anderson's secretary.
+She subsequently became Anderson's secretary.
 A few years into the 1970s she had become a key figure in the organisation and became Vice President of Polar Music.

-During the ABBA years, she handled the contacts with the many labels around the world who released the group’s records.
-She also became ABBA’s personal manager, dealing with the press and accompanying them on their tours and promotional trips.
+During the ABBA years, she handled the contacts with the many labels around the world who released the group's records.
+She also became ABBA's personal manager, dealing with the press and accompanying them on their tours and promotional trips.
 In the process, she became a personal friend of the individual members.
-In 1980 she married journalist and photographer Anders Hanser, whom she met while he was covering ABBA for a radio series.
+In 1979, ABBA wrote and recorded "Sång Till Görel" together with Stig "Stikkan" Anderson and was gifted to Görel at her 30th birthday.
+A 12" record in blue vinyl was pressed in only 50 copies (though some sources say it could be up to 150) and was given to Görel and friends.
+The lyric, sung in Swedish, is a humorous take on how everyone needs Görel at the office.
+The record is one of the most sought after ABBA records ever – fetching several thousand dollars at auctions.

-After ABBA’s break-up, Johnsen continued working for Sweden Music and Polar for a few years.
+After ABBA’s break-up, Hanser continued working for Sweden Music and Polar for a few years.
 In 1987, she started her own company Music & Artist Service Görel Hanser.
-She and her staff are mainly occupied with handling the practical details concerning Benny Andersson’s work, including the Andersson/Ulvaeus musicals.
-She also handles matters concerning ABBA-related business on behalf of Björn Ulvaeus and Andersson.
+She and her staff were mainly occupied with handling the practical details concerning Benny Andersson’s work, including the Andersson/Ulvaeus musicals.
+She also handled matters concerning ABBA-related business on behalf of Björn Ulvaeus and Andersson.
 In April 2011, she represented ABBA at the 25th anniversary of the Official International ABBA Fan Club in Roosendaal, the Netherlands.

+In 2018, Hanser was awarded a Grammis.